cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 9.1.9 (2020-11-26) =
+* Added a performance feature.
+Users can now select to only refresh their product feeds when products have been changed or new products have been added to WooCommerce.

+= 9.1.8 (2020-11-25) =
+* Fixed an issue where table rate shipping costs did not make it to custom feeds.

 = 9.1.7 (2020-11-19) =
 * Fixed an issue where SimpleXML did not return an object and caused the plugin to get stuck